 Collette's revenge for the rocket ship was delivered to Kunkel in the form of a 4-ton Rubik's Cube in 1985.
 The cube was made of concrete that had been baked in a kiln and covered with 2,000 board feet of lumber.

 Kunkel "solved the cube," and for 1986 gift-giving repackaged the pants into a station wagon filled with 170 steel generators all welded together.
 Because the pants have to be retrieved undamaged, Collette was faced with carefully taking apart each component.

-What happened to the pants in 1987 is a mystery, and their 1988 packaging (concrete-filled tank) was mentioned at the beginning of this page.
+News accounts didn't record the form in which the pants were passed in 1987, and their 1988 packaging (concrete-filled tank) was mentioned at the beginning of this page.
 Sadly, 1989's packaging scheme brought the demise of the much-abused garment.